wendyverdonk93/docs/content/faq/api/locale.md

 title: "What does Locale do?"
 weight:
 meta_title: "FAQ API - Locale - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
-You can also find support pages for Payment Methods, Tools and General Questions as well as the contact details of our Support and Integration Teams."
+You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
 ---
 A _locale_ is a set of parameters that defines the user's language, region and any special variant preferences that the user wants to see in their user interface.
 Usually a locale identifier consists of at least a language code and a country/region code (e.g. en_US).
 A _locale_ can be included to provide localized payment pages for the customer.
 Use the format ab_CD with [ISO 639 language codes](https://www.iso.org/iso-639-language-codes.html) and [ISO 3166 country codes](https://www.iso.org/iso-3166-country-codes.html) This will show the desired language for that customer (if supported by MultiSafepay) on both the payment page and the emails MultiSafepay sends.
 When left empty or with a unsupported value, en_US, meaning American English, is used.